kurapica/Scorpio/README.md

 Continue(func[, ...])                               |Call the func with arguments as soon as possible.
 Next(func[, ...])                                   |Call the func with arguments in the next frame OnUpdate.
 Delay(delay, func[, ...])                           |Call the func with arguments after a delay(second).
-Event(event, func[, ...])                           |Call the func when an system event is fired.
+NextEvent(event, func[, ...])                       |Call the func when an system event is fired.
 If there is no arguments, the system event's argument should be used.
 Wait(func[,delay][,event[, ...]])                   |Call the func when one of the registered events fired or meet the delay time, if it's resumed by a system event, the name and its arguments would be passed to the func.
 Wait(func[,event[, ...]])                           |Call the func when one of the registered events fired, the event name and its arguments would be passed to the func.
 NoCombat(func[, ...])                               |Call the func with arguments when not in combat.